Beyond Rewards in Reinforcement Learning for Cyber Defence: Methodology

 For Figure~\ref{fig:Network_diagram}, $\mathrm{Score}_\mathrm{GT}(\cdot) = \mathrm{max}(3, 2) = 3$ i.e., capturing the ground truth that 3 nodes were compromised during the time step.
 The ground truth score provides a more accurate measure of agent performance that is independent of agent order and does not depend on the reward function used during training––enabling the impact of reward on agent performance to be evaluated robustly.

-\subsection{Evaluating reliability across different rewards}
+\subsection{Evaluating Reliability Across Different Rewards}

-To evaluate the impact of reward function on training reliability using a single risk metric, we introduce a normalised version of \cite{chan2019measuring}'s DR measure (defined in Section~\ref{sec:background_reliability}).
+To evaluate the impact of reward function on training reliability using a single risk metric, we introduce a normalised variant of the DR measure proposed by \citet{chan2019measuring} (defined in Section~\ref{sec:background_reliability}).
 To capture variability in converged performance rather than early fluctuations we restrict our application to the final 20\% of steps.
 For each training run $i$ we calculate the mean episodic reward $R_i$ across the final 20\% of training steps.
 Then, we apply mean normalisation to each run's mean episodic reward: Across $I$ total training runs, our normalised DR metric is calculated as the IQR over the mean normalised mean episodic rewards: